stolostron/rhacm-docs/_pages/basic_content_standards.md

 Use the following modals only in the manner described by the IBM style guide:

-* May: Indicates permission, but it is better to use "can" or "might".
+* May: Indicates permission, but it is better to use "can" or "might."

+## APIs

+Use a plug in to change an API draft from YAML to JSON.
+You can use, for instance, the VS Code plugin: YAML to JSON.

+From the command pallet, you can either copy the clipboard or the selected text and change YAML to JSON.

+You will need to copy all the definitions manually.